-This light and crispy baked potato chip recipe is easy enough for anyone to make, and will certainly serve to satisfy your craving--without all the calories!
-What makes this recipe taste most like deep-fried potato chips are the chips' crispiness, which is due to how thinly the potatoes are cut--the thinner you slice the potatoes the better.
-The ideal tool to use to achieve this is a mandoline--if yours doesn't have a safety cover that keeps your fingers away from the blade while slicing, be very careful as the potato piece gets smaller.
+This light and crispy baked potato chip chip recipe is easy enough for anyone to make, and will certainly serve to satisfy your craving.
+What makes this recipe taste most like deep-fried potato chips are the chips' crispiness, which is due to how thinly the potatoes are cut: The thinner you slice the potatoes, the better.
+The ideal tool to use to achieve this is a mandoline.
+If yours doesn't have a safety cover that keeps your fingers away from the blade while slicing, be very careful as the potato piece gets smaller.
 Alternatively, use a sharp knife and take your time to make sure you are cutting evenly thin slices.
-And no need to peel the potatoes--these chips are so delicate that no one will notice the skin.
+And no need to peel the potatoes -- these chips are so delicate that no one will notice the skin.

 - 1 lb. russet potatoes, cleaned and sliced into 1/8-inch pieces